 - Any other form of vitamin A should not be taken with isotretinoin treatment.

-- Isotretinoin is best avoided in children less than 10 years old as it may stunt bone growth.
+- Isotretinoin should be used with caution in children less than 10 years old as it may reduce bone growth.

 The most common side effect of this treatment is dry skin.
 This can occur all over the body, but particularly effects the lips, nose and eye region.
 The skin may appear red, scaly and irritated.
 It may be itchy.